 The answer to this question is personal, and there is no one simple response.
-While some enjoy the attention given to their health while in the study, others are altruistic and hope that their participation helps to generate additional treatment.
+At the same time, some enjoy the attention given to their health while in the study; others are altruistic and hope that their participation helps to generate additional treatment.
 With most patients, both answers are true.

-Yes, if you qualify for a study and are enrolled into the study you will be paid for time and travel based on the study protocol.
+Yes, if you qualify for a study and are enrolled in the study, you will be paid for time and travel based on the study protocol.